mpv-player/mpv/DOCS/man/options.rst

         The way older versions of mpv played playlist files via ``--playlist`` was not safe against maliciously constructed files.
 Such files may trigger harmful actions.
-This has been the case for all verions of mpv prior to 0.31.0, and all MPlayer versions, but unfortunately this fact was not well documented earlier, and some people have even misguidedly recommended the use of ``--playlist`` with untrusted
+This has been the case for all versions of mpv prior to 0.31.0, and all MPlayer versions, but unfortunately this fact was not well documented earlier, and some people have even misguidedly recommended the use of ``--playlist`` with untrusted